Tropical Storm Helene forms in the SW Gulf of Mexico

-MEXICO CITY Tropical Storm Helene formed in the southwestern Gulf of Mexico on Friday and pushed close to the coast of Mexico's Veracruz state, the U.S. National Hurricane Center said.
+MEXICO CITY Tropical Storm Helene formed from the remnants of Tropical Depression Seven in the southwestern Gulf of Mexico, the U.S. National Hurricane Center (NHC) said on Friday.

-Located about 65 miles east of Tuxpan, Mexico, Helene was packing maximum sustained winds of 40 miles per hour, the NHC said in its bulletin at 10 p.m.
-CDT (0300 GMT Saturday).
+Located about 90 miles (140 km) east-southeast of Tuxpan, Mexico, Helene was packing maximum sustained winds of 45 miles per hour (75 km/h), the NHC said.

 The center of Helene will make landfall on Saturday, the NHC said.